Chart Color Schemes

 The educational profile of Mindarie - Quinns Rocks - Jindalee exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Mindarie-Quinns Rocks-Jindalee trail regional benchmarks.
-21.6% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
+Educational qualifications in Mindarie-Quinns Rocks-Jindalee trail show that 21.6% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
 Bachelor degrees are most common at 15.5%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 41.9% of residents aged 15+ holding them - advanced diplomas (13.5%) and certificates (28.4%).
+Vocational credentials are held by 41.9% of residents aged 15+, with advanced diplomas at 13.5% and certificates at 28.4%.
+Educational participation is high, with 30.4% currently enrolled in formal education.

 Frequently Asked Questions - Education